SSWConsulting/SSW.Rules.Content/rules/triage-support-tickets/rule.md

 3. Add a Product

 * Similarly, reports will be greatly enhanced if you can determine how much time is being spent on different products.
-* Products could include: Azure, CRM, SharePoint, Zendesk
+* Products could include: Azure, CRM, SharePoint, Zendesk.

-4. Add a priority
+4. Add a Priority

 * Determine the priority level based on the impact, urgency, and predefined guidelines.
 * Use a standardised priority system (e.g., low, medium, high, critical) to ensure consistent assessment.